storj/design-docs/2025-07-11-general-sso.md

 ##### Current Authentication Flow on the Satellite UI

 The existing login flow in the satellite console follows this pattern:
-1. User enters email address in the login form
+1. User enters email address in the login/sign up form
 2. System checks for enterprise SSO provider
-3. If enterprise SSO is available, user is redirected when they click "Continue"
+3. If enterprise SSO is available, user is redirected to the provider's authentication page when they click "Continue"
+   * By design, if the user logs in with an enterprise SSO provider, but the provided account is not linked to an existing satellite account, the satellite account with the same email address is linked to the SSO account.
+If there is no existing satellite account with that email, a new satellite account is created and linked to the SSO account.
 4. Otherwise, user enters their password in the now visible password field.

 For General SSO, we'll modify this flow to present SSO options alongside the password field when no enterprise provider is found.
 The user will click any of the options, e.g., "Sign in with Google", which will redirect them to the OAuth2 flow for the `general-google` provider.
-The flow remains largely the same, but with an additional step for provider selection.
+The flow remains largely the same, but with an additional step for provider selection and the following
+differences:

-* General SSO users should still be able to access the email/password authentication flow if they prefer.
+* General SSO users will still be able to access the email/password authentication flow if they prefer.
-* So a previously password-authenticated user will be linked to their SSO account once they sign in with that, similar to the current implementation.
+* If the user logs in with a general SSO provider, and there is not an already linked satellite account with the same email, log in will fail.
+* If the user signs up via a general SSO provider, and there already is a linked satellite account to that SSO account, the user will be logged in to that account.
+* If the user signs up via a general SSO provider, and there is no (linked) satellite account to that SSO account, a new satellite account will be created and linked to the SSO account.
+* If the user signs up via a general SSO provider, and there is an existing satellite account with the same email, sign up will fail.
+* Account linking and unlinking will only be done from the account settings page for general SSO users.
+  * Enterprise SSO users cannot unlink their SSO accounts or link to a General SSO provider.
-* A user created after an SSO flow will be able to go account settings to set a password for their account.
+* If a user logs in/signs up with an enterprise SSO provider, the matching satellite account will be linked to the SSO account regardless of whether it is already linked to a general SSO account or not.

+##### UI Changes
+The Satellite UI will need to be updated to support the new General SSO flow.
+The main changes include:
+* **Login Page**: Update the login page to show a "Sign in with Google" button alongside the password field when no enterprise SSO provider is found.
+* **Account Settings**: Allow general SSO users to manage their accounts fully, including setting a password, changing it, and deleting their account.
+  * Have UI elements to link/unlink general SSO accounts, IF there are General SSO providers available (just Google for now).

 #### API Endpoints
 **GET /api/v0/auth/sso/url?email=user@example.com**